 Regardless of whether DRX is in use by the UE, Tsearch shall still be based on non-DRX target cell search times.

 T∆ is time for fine time tracking and acquiring full timing information of the target cell.

-T∆ = Trs for both known and unknown target cell.
+T∆ = Trs for both known and unknown target cells operating with 20 PRB SSB BW.

+T∆ = 3*Trs for both known and unknown target cells operating with 12 PRB SSB BW for UE supporting 2 Rx antennas.

 Tprocessing is time for UE processing.
 Tprocessing can be up to 20 ms.